-The Chime Credit Builder card is a secured credit card.
+The Chime Credit Builder2 card is a secured Visa credit card.
 It works just like a regular credit card in that you can use it to buy gas, groceries or household goods anywhere Visa is accepted.
 You can also make fee-free3 cash withdrawals at in-network ATMs4.
 The card has no annual fee or APR.

 The balance in your Chime Credit Builder account determines the credit limit on your Chime Credit Builder card.
-So if you have $200, you can put that amount in your spending account.
-If you then charge $100 worth of goods and don’t add more money to your account, your credit limit for the next month is $100.
+So if you have $200 in your account, you can charge up to $200.
+If you only charge $100 worth of goods and don’t add more money to your account during the month, your credit limit for the next month is $100.
 If you add $150 to your account, your new credit limit is $250.

 However, with the Chime Credit Builder card, you don’t have to worry about that because Chime doesn’t report credit utilization rates.
-You can spend as much as you have on the card (in your spending account).
-This also ensures there are no late fees.
+You can spend as much as you have on the card (in your Credit Builder account) without negatively impacting your credit score.

 Move My Pay

-You can also apply for a savings account, which currently offers a annual percentage yield5.
+You can also apply for a Chime savings account, which currently offers a annual percentage yield5.
 To be eligible for a Chime savings account, you must have a Chime checking account.

-To get the most out of the Chime Credit Builder Secured Visa card, use it to buy items you would normally put on a debit card.
-Chime will inform credit bureaus that you’re up to date with your bills, which should boost your credit score in as little as a few months.
-Continue to use the card to buy essentials, and Chime will continue to let credit bureaus know.
-You’ll be well on your way to a much-improved credit score.
+To get the most out of the Chime Credit Builder Secured Visa card, use it to buy essentials you would normally put on a debit card.
+Chime will inform the three major credit bureaus that you’re up to date with your bills, which should boost your credit score in as little as a few months.
+Continue to use the card this way, and you’ll be well on your way to a much-improved credit score.
 With a good credit score, you’ll be in a much better position to qualify for a rewards credit card with a decent APR that will enable you to start earning cash back or other rewards on those purchases.